 Once you arrive in Spain, you need to apply for your residency either online or at the immigration office.
 Once your residency has been approved, you will need to apply for your TIE (Tarjeta de Identidad de Extranjero), your Spanish identity card.
 You should aim to do this as quickly as possible following your arrival.

-2. Failing to begin learning the language
+2. Failing to begin learning Spanish before moving

 If you’re thinking about moving to Spain in the future and are currently unable to speak any Spanish, it will be worth your while to take a short course so that you don’t fall victim to this mistake when you move.